The Athena SWAN Charter

 - Ms. Fiona Carvill, HR - Learning and Development

 DCU has long been an advocate for Diversity and Inclusion particularly when it comes to equality of opportunity in accessing education.
 We recognise the key role we play in equipping our students to enter an increasingly diverse and intercultural workplace.
 DCU is focused on creating leaders who will have an impact on the economic and social development of society.
 One area where that has been highlighted as needing attention is the progression of women in the STEMM areas, which are represented by two of the Faculties in DCU.
 The Athena SWAN Charter provides us with a framework to examine if barriers to the full participation of women exist in these areas.
 It will also build on our existing commitment to the development of a gender action plan which will have targeted actions with measurable outputs that over time will effect change.
 The benefit of this process is that it allows for the University and the Schools within the STEMM areas to continually refine processes and procedures and requires them to be rigorously examined, by an independent panel, to confirm that they are free from discrimination and bias.

-I strongly support DCU's engagement with the Athena SWAN Charter and look forward to the outputs from the Self -Assessment Team, chaired by Professor Greg Hughes.
+I strongly support DCU's engagement with the Athena SWAN Charter.

 For more information